fritzy/Dulcimer/README.md

 __foreignCollection__

 `foreignCollection`'s are like `foreignKey`'s except they are of an array type.
-Values are saved as an array of key strings, and expanded out by when the model is retrieved with `get` up to the default depth of 5 or overriden with `{depth: 24}` on the `get` command.
+Values are saved as an array of key strings, and expanded out by when the model is retrieved with `get` up to the default depth of 5 or overridden with `{depth: 24}` on the `get` command.

 When assigning values to these fields, you may either assign an array of model instances or an array of key strings.